This post may contain affiliate links.

 Had I strapped on crampons and hiked somewhere impressive to get these shots?
 Waited for the golden hour so the light would be just so?

-No. I was eating egg salad in the driver’s seat of a loaner car parked in an Ikea parking lot when I saw these.
+No. I was eating egg salad in the driver’s seat of a loaner car parked in an Ikea parking lot.

 And that’s the point.
 Do you pay attention to detail?
 Are you so habituated to doing so that you find hidden gems when you’re not even trying?